nameko/nameko-sqlalchemy/README.rst

             self.db.session.commit()

 .. caution::
-    Using the decorator may cause unanticipated consequences when the decorated function uses more than one session.
+    Using the decorator may cause unanticipated consequences when the decorated function uses more than one transaction.

+It should only be used around single transactions because all transactions inside the decorator will be re-executed if there is a connection error during any of them.
 Take a look at the following example:

 .. code-block:: python